Moving to a sustainable future

 The library will be open in office hours (Monday to Friday, 9am to 5pm) with some room for studying and with the same borrowing rights as now.

 Our degree students are typically mature students with significant ministry or leadership experience.
 The majority are studying for doctoral degrees, working in their home context.
-The majority are from Africa (40%), with 30% from the UK & Europe, 25% from North America, and 5% from Asia.
+The majority are from Africa (51%), with 31% from the UK & Europe, 12% from North America, and 6% from Asia and Oceania.

 Yes.
 You can join our PhD programme in September, January or April each year.
 We are also recruiting for our DProf and MA programmes starting in September 2025.
 We are not recruiting to the DTM programme for 2025-26.